melaniefollett/climate-analysis-sqlalchemy/README.md

 For this project I used Python and SQLAlchemy to do basic climate analysis and data exploration of a Hawaii weather database.

 # Database Setup
 I used SQLAlchemy create_engine to connect to the sqlite database.
-I then used SQLAlchemy automap_base() to reflect the tables into classes and saveed a reference to those classes called Station and Measurement.
+I then used SQLAlchemy automap_base() to reflect the tables into classes and saved a reference to those classes called Station and Measurement.
 Next I performed a variety of analyses on the data.

 # Precipitation Analysis
 First I designed a query to retrieve the last 12 months of precipitation data, selecting only the date and prcp values.
 Then I loaded the query results into a Pandas DataFrame and set the index to the date column.
 I sorted the DataFrame values by date and plotted the results using the DataFrame plot method.
 Finally, I used Pandas to print the summary statistics for the precipitation data.